Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

-- Highly unsafe for kidney or liver patients.
+- Be highly unsafe for kidney or liver patients.

-- Comfrey boosts the power of medications capable of harming the liver, including commonly used pain medications like Tylenol, seizure medications like Tegretol, and many others.
+- Boost the power of medications capable of harming the liver, including commonly used pain medications like Tylenol, seizure medications like Tegretol, and many others.

 Comfrey is a beautiful plant.
 With woolly leaves and bell-shaped flowers, it provides a lush look in any garden.
 The plants are also easy to cultivate from cuttings.
 They grow fast and enjoy a relatively pest-free existence, robust health, and need minimal care.

 Comfrey has a dedicated following as a remedy despite being ousted by science as a dangerous “herb.”
 The bottom line is that comfrey is not fit for human use, despite the wonderful claims that surround this plant.